boto/boto3/docs/source/guide/configuration.rst

     Specifies the types of retries the SDK will use.
 For more information, see the ``retry_mode`` configuration file section.

+``AWS_ENDPOINT_URL``
+    Overrides the default AWS endpoint_url.
+Useful when testing with localstack or minio, for example.

 Using a configuration file
 -------------------